-Power windows are a standard feature in modern vehicles, allowing drivers to raise or lower the window with the press of a button.
-These systems rely on electrical and mechanical components to function smoothly.
-Over time, parts such as window regulators, motors and switches can wear out, causing problems such as windows not working or getting stuck.
+Power windows are a standard convenience in modern vehicles, allowing drivers and passengers to raise or lower windows at the push of a button.
+These systems rely on a combination of electrical and mechanical components, such as motors, regulators, and switches, to operate smoothly.
+Over time, these parts can wear out, leading to common problems like windows getting stuck, moving slowly, or not working at all.

 Why Your Power Window Is Not Working – Causes